Testing the nature of Gauss-Bonnet gravity by four-dimensional rotating black hole shadow: Four-dimensional Gauss-Bonnet black hole

-The horizons of the black hole can be obtained by solving $\Delta=0$.
+where $\Delta_{Kerr}=r^2-2Mr+a^2$ for the Kerr black hole.
+It is clear that the metric parameter $\alpha$ modifies the Kerr solution.
+While at large distance, it reduces to the Kerr case.
+Therefore, for the reasons discussed above, it should be emphasized that the metric (\ref{Romet}) is a modification to the Kerr metric.
+The horizons of the CGB black hole can be obtained by solving $\Delta=0$.
 For positive $0\leq\alpha/M^2\leq1$, it is similar with the Kerr case.
 There can be two horizons, one horizon, and no horizon.
 There exists a maximal value of spin $a$ for certain $\alpha$, beyond which only the naked singularity is presented.
 While for negative $\alpha$, only one positive real root of $\Delta=0$ is found, which indicates that there only exists one black hole horizon.
-Also, similar to the nonrotating black hole, the solution only exists for
+Also, similar to the nonrotating black hole, the solution only exists for $r\geq r_0$.
+In order to guarantee the existence of the horizon and $r_+\geq r_0$, one should have $\Delta(r_0)\leq0$, which requires that the black hole spin satisfies the following relation